 Off-Road Vehicle Riding

 Take a ride and explore the many kilometres of trails and logging roads in the Ganaraska Forest.
 Easy parking and multiple entry points ensure a number of exciting adventuresome routes are waiting to be explored.
-Be sure to pick up a copy of our detailed forest trail map.
+Be sure to pick up a copy of our detailed forest trail map and Motorized Use FAQs brochure.
 (Note: Some portions of the forest restrict motorized use.)

 ATV's and off-road motorcycles can provide hours of recreational enjoyment if the rules are followed and if basic safety precautions are adhered to.
 Follow this link to the Durham Region ATV Safety Coalition information.